-Biography: Mary Zollman has over twenty years of clinical experience, the last eighteen of which have been in her practice with Center for Individual and Family Therapy.
-Mary has experience working with clients with a variety of issues, including depression, anxiety, relationship issues, and medical concerns.
+Biography: Mary Zollman has over twenty-five years of clinical experience, the last nineteen of which have been in her practice with Center for Individual and Family Therapy.
+Mary has experience working with clients with a variety of issues, including depression, anxiety, relationship issues, college transitions, and medical concerns.

 After completing a B.A. in Communication at Pepperdine University in 1990, she earned her M.A. in Marriage and Family Therapy at Phillips Graduate Institute in 1993.
 She worked as an intern for California Family Counseling Center in Encino, before moving to Orange County, where she currently practices as a Licensed Psychotherapist in Orange, CA. at Center for Individual and Family Therapy.

 For more information about psychotherapy or to make an appointment; The fastest way to reach Mary is to phone her at 714-558-9266 x984.
 If she is not available, leave a message with some good times to connect over the phone.